-In aerobic respiration different metabolic processes are involved like glycolysis, TCA cycle, and Electron Transport Chain.
-Below is the diagrammatic representation of aerobic respiration, showing all the processes include in it.
+In aerobic respiration different metabolic processes are involved i.e glycolysis, TCA cycle, and Electron Transport Chain.
+Below is the diagrammatic representation of aerobic respiration, showing all the processes involved in it.

 Steps of Aerobic Respiration

-Aerobic Respiration is a multistep enzymatic reaction process that is broken down into four stages:
+Aerobic Respiration is a multistep enzymatic process that is carried out in four stages:

 - Krebs cycle

 - Electron Transport Chain (ETC) and Oxidative Phosphorylation